kl4us/django-bootstrap-registration/README.md

 django bootstrap registration template project
 ====================

 A starter project with bootstrapped forms, user registration and debug-toolbar included!
-This is not pinax, i don't like pinax because it is too much complicated for newbie django developer like me ... so, i made my own.
+There are other template project like pinax but i don't those because it is too much complicated for newbie django developer like me ... so, i made my own.

 The project includes all required templates for: